 Special rules apply if you are blind or have low vision, if you are a worker's widow or widower, a disabled child, or a wounded warrior or veteran.
 You may wish to find more detailed information by visiting the SSA's website.

 The Social Security claims process can be daunting.
-If you have further questions about whether you qualify for Social Security disability benefits, it's in your best interests to contact a Social Security disability attorney for a free initial claim evaluation.
-A skilled attorney will be able to help determine your eligibility for disability benefits and resolve any problems that may arise with your claim.
+A legal professional with SSDI experience will be able to help determine your eligibility for disability benefits and resolve any problems that may arise with your claim.
+If you have further questions about whether you qualify for Social Security disability benefits, it's in your best interests to contact a Social Security disability attorney today.

 Contact a qualified social security lawyer to assist in your social security disability matter.